department-of-veterans-affairs/vets-website/_education/4-work-study-job-apprenticeship.md

 - 20% of your applicable MHA during the remainder of the training
 - You will receive up to $83 per month for books and supplies.

-***All other GI Bill programs.
-For all other GI Bill programs, the payment rates are as follows:***
+***All other GI Bill® programs.
+For all other GI Bill® programs, the payment rates are as follows:***
-- 75% of the full-time GI Bill rate for the first six months of training
+- 75% of the full-time GI Bill® rate for the first six months of training
-- 55% of the full-time GI Bill rate for the second six months of training
+- 55% of the full-time GI Bill® rate for the second six months of training
-- 35% of the full-time GI Bill rate for the remainder of the training program
+- 35% of the full-time GI Bill® rate for the remainder of the training program

 **Exception:** OJT is not available if you are an active-duty Service Member, or to spouses using a transferred benefit.